History of quantum mechanics: Quantization of matter: the Bohr model of the atom

-De Broglie's treatment of quantum events served as a starting point for Schrödinger when he set out to construct a wave equation to describe quantum-theoretical events.
+Moreover, the application of Planck's quantum theory to the electron allowed Ștefan Procopiu in 1911–1913, and subsequently Niels Bohr in 1913, to calculate the magnetic moment of the electron, which was later called the "magneton"; similar quantum computations, but with numerically quite different values, were subsequently made possible for both the magnetic moments of the proton and the neutron that are three orders of magnitude smaller than that of the electron.

+These theories, though successful, were strictly phenomenological: during this time, there was no rigorous justification for quantization, aside, perhaps, from Henri Poincaré's discussion of Planck's theory in his 1912 paper Sur la théorie des quanta.
+They are collectively known as the old quantum theory.
+Bohr was awarded the 1922 Nobel Prize in Physics "for his services in the investigation of the structure of atoms and of the radiation emanating from them".

-Spin
+Spin quantization

+Quantization of the orbital angular momentum of the electron combined with the magnetic moment of the electron suggested that atoms with a magnetic moment should show quantized behavior in a magnetic field.

-In 1922, Otto Stern and Walther Gerlach shot silver atoms through an inhomogeneous magnetic field.
+In 1922, Otto Stern and Walther Gerlach set out to test this theory.
+They heated silver in a vacuum tube equipped with a series of narrow aligned slits, creating a molecular beam of silver atoms.
+They shot this beam through an inhomogeneous magnetic field.
+Rather than a continuous pattern of silver atoms, they found two bunches.

 Relative to its northern pole, pointing up, down, or somewhere in between, in classical mechanics, a magnet thrown through a magnetic field may be deflected a small or large distance upwards or downwards.
 The atoms that Stern and Gerlach shot through the magnetic field acted similarly.
 However, while the magnets could be deflected variable distances, the atoms would always be deflected a constant distance either up or down.
 This implied that the property of the atom that corresponds to the magnet's orientation must be quantized, taking one of two values (either up or down), as opposed to being chosen freely from any angle.

-Ralph Kronig originated the theory that particles such as atoms or electrons behave as if they rotate, or "spin", about an axis.
-Spin would account for the missing magnetic moment, and allow two electrons in the same orbital to occupy distinct quantum states if they "spun" in opposite directions, thus satisfying the exclusion principle.
-The quantum number represented the sense (positive or negative) of spin.

 The choice of the orientation of the magnetic field used in the Stern–Gerlach experiment is arbitrary.
 In the animation shown here, the field is vertical and so the atoms are deflected either up or down.
 If the magnet is rotated a quarter turn, the atoms are deflected either left or right.
 Using a vertical field shows that the spin along the vertical axis is quantized, and using a horizontal field shows that the spin along the horizontal axis is quantized.

-If instead of hitting a detector screen, one of the beams of atoms coming out of the Stern–Gerlach apparatus is passed into another (inhomogeneous) magnetic field oriented in the same direction, all of the atoms are deflected the same way in this second field.
-However, if the second field is oriented at 90° to the first, then half of the atoms are deflected one way and half the other so that the atom's spin about the horizontal and vertical axes are independent of each other.
-However, if one of these beams (e.g. the atoms that were deflected up then left) is passed into a third magnetic field, oriented the same way as the first, half of the atoms go one way and half the other, even though they all went in the same direction originally.
-The action of measuring the atoms' spin concerning a horizontal field has changed their spin concerning a vertical field.

-The Stern–Gerlach experiment demonstrates several important features of quantum mechanics: